 In some cases, these factors can work in your favor.
 If you were a well-paid employee in an upper management position, and the termination was clearly in violation of the law, you could recover far more than the average wrongful termination settlement.
 If you were an entry-level or low-paid worker, you will likely recover less than average compensation.

-The conduct of the employer is also very important.
+The employer’s conduct is also significant.
 If the employer was especially egregious, you may be able to recover punitive damages.
-These go above and beyond the compensatory damages that you need in order to fully recover from the wrongful termination.
+These go above and beyond the compensatory damages you need to recover fully from the wrongful termination.

 They are meant to punish employers for their bad conduct.
 When they are awarded, punitive damages can drastically increase what you receive.

 Punitive damages are only awarded in a verdict.
-However, the possibility of facing punitive damages can make the employer more interested in settling the case outside the courtroom.
-This can lead to a higher settlement offer being made.
+However, the possibility of punitive damages can make the employer more inclined to settle the case outside the courtroom.
+This can lead to a higher settlement offer.

 Employers are generally wary of taking the case to court.
-They tend to want to avoid the publicity of the wrongful termination claim.
+They tend to avoid publicity surrounding the wrongful termination claim.
 This is especially common when the allegations are of egregious conduct.

 They also tend to want to avoid the expense of defending a claim for too long.
 These interests push them towards an out-of-court settlement.